fragile-credences/fragile-credences.github.io/_posts/2021-05-15-scihub-proxy.md

 1. [Create an account on webshare.io](https://www.webshare.io/?referral_code=1uknewljmt9y) (referral link)
 2. Choose a proxy from your list, and copy its address and port number into your PAC file, following the pattern above.
 3. Set your operating system to read its proxy settings from this PAC file[^proxyWIN].
 Instructions for this are easy to Google ([example](https://www.google.com/search?q=proxy+auto+configuration+file+mac+os)).
 4. Open Sci-Hub in your browser.
-The first time you do this, it should ask for your proxy username and password.
-You can find these in your webshare.io account.
+Enter your proxy username and password and optionally save these credentials in the browser.
+You can find the credentials in your webshare.io account.
 5. Don't forget to only use Sci-Hub to look at really old papers that have lapsed into the public domain :)